MBSA-INFINITY/VoteX/README.md

 export MONGO_PASSWORD=YOUR_MONGO_PASSWORD
 export DB_NAME=YOUR_DB_NAME
 ```
-3. If you wan tot use dev mode you can put the following in the .env :-
+3. If you wan to use dev mode you can put the following in the .env :-
 ```bash
 export ENVIRONMENT=dev
 ```
+# Run the Project
+- To run the project just run `./start_server.sh` in git bash terminal.